ashish-augustine/react-tree-component/README.md

-# Drag & Drop Tree Component
+# Drag & Drop Tree Component (Using Arborist Library)

-This is a React tree component depicting advanced drag-and-drop capabilities, enables toggling of different nodes (folders) & their sub nodes (sub folders).
-Arborist Library is used here.
+This is a React tree component with drag-and-drop capabilities, enables toggling of different nodes (folders),  their sub nodes (sub folders) & rearranging the node structure using drag and drop.
+The React Arborist Library is used here.
 This component can easily handle millions of data.